MicrosoftDocs/azure-compute-docs/articles/virtual-machine-scale-sets/quick-create-cli.md

 ```

 ## Allow traffic to port 80
-To allow traffic to flow through the load balancer to the virtual machines the default network security group needs to be updated.
+To allow traffic to flow through the load balancer to the virtual machines, the default network security group needs to be updated.

 ```azurecli-interactive
 az network nsg rule create \